applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 ...     print()
 ```

-Next let's see how this compare to our random heuristic search algorithm.
+Next let's see how this compares to our random heuristic search algorithm.
 Try running this a few times, as you might get different answers due to different random selections of the database.

 ```python
 >>> heuristic_local_alignment_search_random_10 = functools.partial(heuristic_local_alignment_search_random, p=0.10)